-The Coast Guard has established a Regulated Navigation Area if the yellow lights on this sign are flashing, indicating a restriction has been placed on recreational and uninspected passenger vesplaced on recreational and uninspected passenger vessels crossing the bar.
+The Coast Guard has established a Regulated Navigation Area.
+If the yellow lights on this sign are flashing, a restriction has been placed on recreational and uninspected passenger vessels crossing the bar.
 In accordance with 33 CFR 165.1325, the U.S. Coast Guard has the authority to restrict all recreational and uninspected passenger vessels from crossing the bar when hazardous conditions exist.
-Failing to comply with posted bar restrictions may result in a maximum civil penalty of \$25,000.00.
+Failing to comply with posted bar restrictions may result in a maximum civil penalty